 Using Kerning Classes»

-FontLab allows you to kern between two glyphs, a glyph and a class (or a class and a glyph), or between two classes.
-If a glyph is a member of a defined class, and you kern with that glyph, FontLab assumes you want to kern the class unless you tell it otherwise.
-So the class kerning got the higher priority in FontLab VI.
+FontLab allows you to kern between two glyphs, a glyph and a kerning class, a kerning class and a glyph, or between two kerning classes; but class kerning has the highest priority.
+This means that if a member glyph of a kerning class is kerned with another glyph or class, FontLab assumes that you want to kern its entire parent class unless you specify otherwise.

 - Open the Classes panel.